Yuheng3107/aichallenge/README.md

 Please make sure your whole body is in view while doing the exercise

-### To use virtual environment, we simply need to activate it:
+### To use virtual environment, there are 2 steps:

+1. Creating a virtual environment:
+Windows: py -3 -m venv venv
+macOS/Linux: python3 -m venv venv

 2. Activating the virtual environment
 Windows: venv\Scripts\activate
 macOS/Linux: . venv/bin/activate

+After this, run:
+pip3 install -r requirements.txt to install dependencies